hollydarter/Data-Science-Math/Virtual_Closet_Organizer/README.md

 - Save Time: Say goodbye to the hassle of sifting through your physical closet each morning.
 Our virtual wardrobe streamlines the outfit selection process.
 - Improve Your Style: Receive personalized outfit recommendations and discover new ways to wear your existing clothing items.
 - Sustainability: Make better use of your existing clothes, reducing the need for constant fashion purchases and contributing to a more sustainable lifestyle.
+# How It Works
+Simply upload photos of your clothing items, and our algorithm will categorize them as shirts or pants.
+Once your wardrobe is digitized, you can start exploring and utilizing its features.
+# Future Enhancements
+We are continuously working to improve the Virtual Wardrobe Organizer.
+Future updates may include enhanced outfit recommendations, integration with weather forecasts, and the ability to share your wardrobe with friends or fashion stylists.
 # Collected Data
 https://docs.google.com/presentation/d/1w-UwMzHvUYb3D-X_rpMsPCt_y8ej8LpBzYM9ql7BFmc/edit#slide=id.g1ea91ee60e5_0_235